Hopes to move to Italy to work in international relations

 What influence has Lancing College had on your life?

-Lancing gave me the confidence and support I needed to get into university and study what I most enjoyed as well as being the place where I discovered how much fun singing is.
-After my bachelors it was the Lancing attitude to always ambitiously striving for our dreams and aims that pushed me to shift course pursue a masters in IR and Diplomacy.
+Lancing gave me the confidence and support I needed to overcome challenging personal circumstances and get into university to study what I most enjoyed, as well as opening my eyes to the value and importance of pursuing hobbies such as singing.
+After my BA, it was the Lancing, and Gibbs’, ethos of striving for our dreams and aims that pushed me to shift course and pursue a masters in IR and Diplomacy.
 Lancing also gave me a global network of friends that I was able to meet up with in Chengdu, Shanghai, Hong Kong, New York and beyond as well as many fond memories to look back on.
+Lancing has also been a constant touchpoint for me, with events such as carol concerts or the Young OLs drinks, being mainstays in my yearly calendar.

 What hobbies or interests did you pick up during your time at Lancing?

-I started singing for the first time, I joined the swimming team and in my last year, I was able to have riding lessons.
-I also had my interest in history transformed into what I trust will be a lifelong passion.
+I started singing for the first time, I joined the swimming team and in my last year I was able to have riding lessons.
+I also learned how my varied interests in history, physics, and languages could all be pursued together despite their superficial differences.
+This varied set of passions has been a major part of what has allowed me to follow the path I have.

 Are you still in touch with people you met at Lancing?

-Yes and I meet up with them as much as I can, be it by going back to the UK or convincing them to come and visit me wherever I may be.
+Yes, and I meet up with them as much as I can, be it by going back to the UK or convincing them to come and visit me wherever I may be.
 Many have become family friends I hope to keep for life.
+I also frequently return to the college and keep in touch with teachers and other staff who played such a big role in shaping my path in life.

 What OL activities have you taken part in since you left (i.e. OL sports events, Business Networks etc.)?